laravel/docs/database-testing.md

 <a name="sequences"></a>
 ### Sequences

 Sometimes you may wish to alternate the value of a given model attribute for each created model.
-You may accomplish this by defining a state transformation as a `Sequence` instance.
-For example, we may wish to alternate the value of an `admin` column on a `User` model between `Y` and `N` for each created user:
+You may accomplish this by defining a state transformation as a sequence.
+For example, you may wish to alternate the value of an `admin` column between `Y` and `N` for each created user:

     use App\Models\User;
     use Illuminate\Database\Eloquent\Factories\Sequence;